Jack-Anstey/HCI-Portfolio/README.md

 ## My Design Manifesto
 This website also hosts my design manifesto where I describe my current design process and my learning throughout this course.

-## Host Location
-The code will be hosted on my personal website [here](https://jackanstey.com/portfolio.html).
-Enjoy!